LedgerInvesting/ledger-analytics/docs/source/user-guide/gcc.rst

 method, which assumes that the latent loss ratio for a given accident period is taken to be a weighted mean of all other loss ratios (both past and future).
 The weight is determined by earned premium volume, leverage on ATA factors, and temporal distance from accident period in question.
-Our ``TraditionalGcc`` model type implements the model, which is expressed mathematically as:
+Our ``TraditionalGCC`` model type implements the model, which is expressed mathematically as:

 .. math::
     \begin{align*}